 - Teaching materials available on WWW

-- Realisation of 4 home assignments
+- Realisation and delivery of 3 home assignments.

-- Demonstration of home assignments during lab experiments
+- Demonstration of home assignments during lab experiments.

-- Mid-term written test
+- Mid-term written test.

 - Final written examination.